-Some of the questions we may want answers to are:
+Some of the questions you may want answers to are:

 - How much capital is needed for the shipping investment project?

 - What is the debt capacity of the shipping project?

 - What is the timing of the purchase and sale, the chartering policy and the ﬁnancing structure that maximizes the net present value (NPV) of equity invested?

 - What is the forecast cash impact of ﬁnancing alternatives, chartering policies and market developments?
 What is required to meet the target return on equity?

 - How long will current cash last under various scenarios?

 Financial modelling of ship investments with Pacoship 2.0 can quantify the downside risk and the upside potential before deciding to invest.
 The Pacoship financial model is also an excellent tool for communicating opportunities or potential problems to management, lenders and investors.
 This allows for opportunities or potential problems to be identiﬁed early and plans for alternative actions to be prepared in advance.
 Meaningful ﬁnancial analysis and modelling of ship investments can, therefore, contribute to better management of risks and hence better risk-adjusted returns.

 - To run Pacoship, you need to run Excel on a computer with a Windows operating system.
 To make use of exporting charts generated by Pacoship directly to Powerpoint you must have Powerpoint installed.
 To send e-mails directly from Pacoship you need to have Outlook installed.